 This is a type of maple that was planted by early settlers in the prarie lands of the United States as a shade tree.
 When not resin impregnated (it is usually sold that way for turnery) it is a fairly lightweight wood.
 Specific gravity is .42 to .45, making it a lightweight wood.
 When stabilized with resin, the specific gravity becomes much higher and the wood is considered good for woodturning.
-The tree has been used for maple syrup production, is the plain wood is sometimes used for making crates or furniture.
+The tree has been used for maple syrup production, and the plain wood is sometimes used for making crates or furniture.
 The most sought after pieces have nice pink/reddish lines and sometimes a little blue grey spalting.
 The vast majority of boards have no red in them at all.
 All pieces sold below have been kiln-dried and resin impregnated to stabilize them for turnery, knifemaking and other projects.

 Primo grade: means the piece has outstanding appearance with really nice lines that make the piece uncommon Excellent grade: means you will get a nice piece that has some good lines/appearance which most people consider above average.